gioragutt/angular-socketio-game/README.md

 # Running the game server

-Run `npm run build-game` to build the game client and server
+Run `npm run build-game` to build the game client and server, but runs nothing
-Run `npm run run-game` to start the server (served on `http://localhost:3000`)
+Run `npm run run-game` to runs the game (without building), served on `http://localhost:3000/`
-Run `npm run build-run-game` to execute both of the above, respectively
+Run `npm run brg` to execute both of the above, respectively
+Run `npm run brgs` to build and run the server (use when running `ng serve`)

 ## Development server